LippertComponents/QRBuilder/README.md

 ## TODO before can be put into MODX Extras:
  - Build script
- - Work with multi context
+ - Work with multi context ~ Added see #2
  - Make system settings or custom settings page
  - More testing